-Harriet B. Stephenson, D.B.A., Adviser
+Harriet B. Stephenson, Ph.D., Adviser

 The general area of management is concerned with the administration of private business or public enterprise.
 It includes relating the goals of an enterprise with the goals of those individuals and groups of individuals who make the enterprise a continuing process.
-It provides students with the opportunity of pursuing careers in administration, personnel or industrial relations in business and in government.
+The management major is designed for students seeking careers in administration, personnel or industrial relations in business and in government.